GoodnessJames/Data-Analyst-Documentary/week-1_sql-fundamentals/day-4.md

 7. Select specific columns from both aliases (like first and last names) to better understand how self joins relate data.
 8. Finally, practice **joining multiple tables** — combining demographics, salary, and department data — to produce a complete view of each employee’s profile.

+-- SQL Query --
+# INNER  JOIN

+SELECT *
+FROM employee_demographics AS dem
+INNER JOIN employee_salary AS sal	# By default JOIN represents an inner join but you can explicitly write out INNER JOIN
+	ON dem.employee_id = sal.employee_id	# ->> Is the ON keyword compulsory & why?
+Yes, if you're joining, you need to tie on soemthing :)
+;

+SELECT dem.employee_id, age, occupation
+FROM employee_demographics AS dem
+INNER JOIN employee_salary AS sal
+	#ON dem.employee_id = sal.employee_id
+;

+# OUTER JOIN (LEFT JOIN & RIGHT JOIN)

+SELECT dem.employee_id, age, occupation
+FROM employee_demographics AS dem # LEFT table
+LEFT JOIN employee_salary AS sal # RIGHT table
+	ON dem.employee_id = sal.employee_id
+;

+SELECT *
+FROM employee_demographics AS dem # Notice that the join doesnt bother with reorganizing the table by displaying the RIGHT table first even if it's pulling data from the RIGHT table.
+RIGHT JOIN employee_salary AS sal
+	ON dem.employee_id = sal.employee_id
+;

+# SELF JOIN #1
+SELECT *
+FROM employee_salary emp1
+JOIN employee_salary emp2
+	ON emp1.employee_id + 1 = emp2.employee_id
+;

+# SELF JOIN #2 - Picking specific columns
+SELECT emp1.employee_id as emp_id1,
+emp1.first_name AS first_name_santa,
+emp1.last_name AS last_name_santa,
+emp2.employee_id as emp_id2,
+emp2.first_name AS first_name_emp,
+emp2.last_name AS last_name_emp
+FROM employee_salary emp1
+JOIN employee_salary emp2
+	ON emp1.employee_id + 1 = emp2.employee_id
+;

+# Joining multiple tables
+SELECT *
+FROM employee_demographics AS dem
+INNER JOIN employee_salary AS sal
+	ON dem.employee_id = sal.employee_id
+INNER JOIN parks_departments pd
+	ON sal.dept_id = pd.department_id
+;

+--

+-- Project Task on UNION #1:

+You’re building a combined employee report that merges data from multiple sources.
+Unlike `JOIN`,
+which connects tables side-by-side (by columns), `UNION` stacks results **vertically**, combining rows from different tables into a single dataset.

+Start by merging the records from the `employee_demographics` and `employee_salary` tables to observe how `UNION` automatically removes duplicates —
+since it runs as `UNION DISTINCT` by default.
+Then, try `UNION ALL` to keep duplicates and understand the difference in output.

+Next, create a categorized report that labels employees based on their characteristics — for example, identifying older male and female employees,
+as well as those who are highly paid — and merge all these filtered results into one table using multiple `UNION` statements.
+Finally, observe what happens if you misspell or reference a non-existent table to understand SQL’s behavior and error handling in such cases.

+Step-by-Step Instructions:

+1. Combine all rows from the `employee_demographics` and `employee_salary` tables using `UNION` to see how it merges records while removing duplicates.
+2. Repeat the combination using `UNION ALL` to view every record — including duplicates — for comparison.
+3. Create separate filtered queries for:

+   * Male employees over 40 labeled as “Old Man”
+   * Female employees over 40 labeled as “Old Lady”
+   * Employees earning above ₦70,000 labeled as “Highly Paid”
+     Then, merge these three filtered datasets using multiple `UNION` clauses into one unified report.
+4. Order the final results by first and last names for better readability.
+5. Finally, intentionally reference a misspelled table name to observe the type of error SQL returns —
+this helps reinforce how table validation works before query execution.

+-- SQL Query

+SELECT *
+FROM employee_demographics
+UNION # Shows distinct values only
+SELECT *
+FROM employee_salary
+;

+SELECT first_name, last_name
+FROM employee_demographics
+UNION ALL # Shows all results without removing the duplicates SELECT first_name, last_name
+FROM employee_salary
+;

+SELECT first_name, last_name, 'Old Man' AS label
+FROM employee_demographics
+WHERE age > 40 AND gender = 'male'
+UNION
+SELECT first_name, last_name, 'Old Lady' AS label
+FROM employee_demographics
+WHERE age > 40 AND gender = 'female'
+UNION
+SELECT first_name, last_name, 'Highly Paid' AS label FROM employee_salary
+WHERE salary > 70000
+ORDER BY first_name, last_name
+;

 ```

 #### 💭 Reflection
 > Today was quite the day!
 I don't have anything else to say.